Professional wrestling double-team maneuvers: Total Elimination

 This high and low move, named and popularized by The Eliminators (Perry Saturn and John Kronus), sees both wrestlers stand facing a standing opponent before Saturn executes a spinning leg sweep to the back of the opponent's legs, and Kronus executes a spinning heel-kick towards the opponent simultaneously, knocking the opponent backwards.
-Another version is performed by The Beautiful People (Angelina Love and Velvet Sky), called the "Makeover".
+Another version is performed by The Beautiful People (Angelina Love and Velvet Sky), called the Makeover.
 The execution involves Love with a high roundhouse kick to the chest and Velvet with a low roundhouse kick to the legs to sweep their feet, simultaneously, knocking the opponent backwards.
-A running variation of the move is used by The Ascension (Konnor and Viktor) called the "Fall of Man".
+A running variation of the move is used by The Ascension (Konnor and Viktor) called the Fall of Man.
 In this variant, Konnor hits the leg sweep and Viktor hits a jumping European uppercut on the opponent, both men starting from opposite corners.
 They once used the original Total Elimination while still calling it the "Fall of Man".
-The Colóns (Epico and Primo Colón), during their tenure as The Shining Stars, use a variation slightly modified from the original Total Elimination calling it "The Shining Star".
-This variation involves Primo hitting a legsweep and Epico hitting a jumping gamengiri. reDRagon (Bobby Fish and Kyle O'Reilly) use a version in which instead of a spinning heel kick, Fish uses a high knee called the "Flying Fish Hook", while Roderick Strong performs a running single leg dropkick called the "Sick Kick" while teaming up with O'Reilly.
+The Colóns (Epico and Primo Colón), during their tenure as The Shining Stars, use a variation slightly modified from the original Total Elimination calling it The Shining Star.
+This variation involves Primo hitting a legsweep and Epico hitting a jumping gamengiri. reDRagon (Bobby Fish and Kyle O'Reilly) use a version in which instead of a spinning heel kick, Fish uses a high knee called the Flying Fish Hook, while Roderick Strong performs a running single leg dropkick called the Sick Kick while teaming up with O'Reilly; when Fish teams with O'Reilly, the move is called the High-Low.
 Edge and Damian Priest use a version in which instead of a spinning heel kick, Edge performs a spear.
-Toxic Attraction members Gigi Dolin and Jacy Jayne use a variation where Dolin performs a low roundhouse kick while Jayne performs a running discus big boot at the same time, this particular variation is called the "Toxic Shock".
+Toxic Attraction members Gigi Dolin and Jacy Jayne use a variation where Dolin performs a low roundhouse kick while Jayne performs a running discus big boot at the same time, this particular variation is called the Toxic Shock.
 Briggs and Jensen use a version which instead of using their feet, they use their fists with Briggs performing a lariat and Jensen performing a low sweeping hook.